justinwilaby/sax-wasm/README.md

 The first streamable, low memory XML, HTML, JSX and Angular Template parser for [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly).

-Sax Wasm is a sax style parser for XML, HTML, JSX anf Angular Templates written in [Rust](https://www.rust-lang.org/en-US/), compiled for
+Sax Wasm is a sax style parser for XML, HTML, JSX and Angular Templates written in [Rust](https://www.rust-lang.org/en-US/), compiled for
 WebAssembly with the sole motivation to bring **faster than native speeds** to XML and JSX parsing for node and the web.
 Inspired by [sax js](https://github.com/isaacs/sax-js) and rebuilt with Rust for WebAssembly, sax-wasm brings optimizations for speed and support for JSX syntax.